Usman-Abubakr/hmcts-dev-test-backend/README.md

 # HMCTS Dev Test Backend

+**Live deployment using the Docker instructions: https://hmcts-dev-test.usman-a.dev**

 This is a simple Spring Boot application for task management, connected to a PostgreSQL database and fully containerized with Docker.

-Live deployment using the Docker instructions: https://hmcts-dev-test.usman-a.dev

 ---